sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Troubleshooting.md

 [Issue 11](#issue-11): My widget's modal window isn't opening, isn't closing, or has frozen my page from scrolling.<br/>
 [Issue 12](#issue-12): The Chrome Extension is stuck on the loading screen.<br/>
 [Issue 13](#issue-13): My issue is listed in the Troubleshooting Guide, but the solution did not work.<br/>
-[Issue 14](#issue-14): I am getting an error message when trying to log in to the Chrome Extension.<br/>
+[Issue 14](#issue-14): I am getting an error message when trying to open the Chrome Extension.<br/>
 [Issue 15](#issue-15): I am getting an error message when trying to save my widget settings.<br/>
-[Issue 16](#issue-16): I have a special request.<br/>
+[Issue 16](#issue-16): I have a special request that is not available in the Chrome Extension.<br/>

 ### <a id="issue-1"></a>Issue 1: My widget is not appearing on the webpage.
  * Reason 1: The targeted price element does not exist on this webpage, or the price value could not be detected.
 This is commonly due to sale price vs regular price, or multi-currency sites.
     - Try to update the Price Position target.
+	    - Note: the Price Position target does not need to be a visible element.
  * Reason 2: The targeted price element does not exist in this device.
 This is due to the webpage being set up to handle desktop and mobile views separately.
     - Try to update the Price Position target.
+	   - Note: You may want to adjust the Widget Position so the applicable widget for each device view is in the same price area container element so only the applicable widget is visible on the applicable device.
  * Reason 3: The widget position is inside a hidden element.
-This may be due to sale price vs regular price.
+This may be due to sale price vs regular price, or mobile view vs desktop view.
-    - Try to update the Widget Position.
+    - Try to update the Widget Position (usually down).
  * Reason 4: The widget position is being pushed into a narrow space on the page, which is causing it to seem invisible.
     - Try to update the Widget Position.
     - Try to update the margins, particularly Top and Bottom.
  * Reason 5: The selected URL Word to Match is not present in the URL of this page.
     - Try to update the URL Word to Match.
 If you are unsure, select (none).
  * Reason 6: The user is viewing the page from an unsupported country.
-    - Try to update the Supported Countries to `All Countries`.
+    - Try to view the page in a test environment or VPN with an applicable IP country code, or update the Supported Countries to `Show in All Countries`.
  * Reason 7: The widget script is missing or incorrect on this webpage.
-    - Add/update the widget script manually to your theme.
+    - Add/update the widget script manually within the admin page for your site.
 The code snippet and instructions can be found in the Add Widgets step of your Sezzle Merchant Dashboard Setup Checklist<a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">(US)</a> <a href="https://dashboard.eu.sezzle.com/merchant/checklist" target="_blank">(EU)</a>.
  * Reason 8: The widget is disabled for this site.
     - On the Main Menu, click `Enable Widget`.
  * Reason 9: The price is rendered after the widget script has run.